RoboSense-LiDAR/rs_driver/doc/howto/08_how_to_decode_online_lidar.md

 ### 8.2.6 Define and register the IMU callback function (ignore if the lidar does not support IMU)

-+ Similar to acquiring point clouds, the `rs_driver` requires the caller to provide an idle IMU instance through a callback function.
++ Similar to acquiring point clouds, the `rs_driver` requires the caller to provide an free IMU data instance through a callback function.
 Here, the first IMU callback function is defined.

 ```c++
 SyncQueue<std::shared_ptr<ImuData>> free_imu_data_queue;